X

 At least Flacco has options in the passing game to help take pressure off Brown; what does Hall have going for him?
 Allen Lazard, Adonai Mitchell, Isaiah Williams, and John Metchie III expect the box to be loaded once again this week as the Ravens zero in on the only real threat the Jets can throw at them.

 Since Week 8, Hall has been good; he's RB6 in fantasy over those four weeks, averaging 20.3 fantasy points, just behind Brown and Jahmyr Gibbs.
 But, you know who else has been good?
-It's rhetorical; it's the Baltimore Ravens who have allowed the fewest fantasy points per game to opposing running backs (16.0) since Week 7.
+It's rhetorical; it's the Baltimore Ravens, who have allowed the fewest fantasy points per game to opposing running backs (16.0) since Week 7.

 You can chance it with Hall that he can bust off a big play, but the probability of that occurring against a defense that has only surrendered 390 total yards of offense to opposing backs in the last four games is not great, at best.

-Tony Pollard - RB, Tennessee Titans vs Seattle Seahawks
+Tony Pollard - RB, Tennessee Titans vs. Seattle Seahawks

 When it comes to production, Williams and Tony Pollard are on opposite ends of the production spectrum.
-Williams is the RB10 in fantasy, averaging 16.6 fantasy points per game, whereas Tony Pollard is the RB25, averaging 9.5 fantasy points.
+Williams is the RB10 in fantasy, averaging 16.6 fantasy points per game, whereas Pollard is the RB25, averaging 9.5 fantasy points.

-From Week 6 through Week 10, Seattle was the sixth-most difficult matchup for opposing backs, allowing 16.7 fantasy points per game, yielding just 273 rushing yards on 72 rushing attempts.
+From Week 6 through Week 10, Seattle was the sixth-most-difficult matchup for opposing backs, allowing 16.7 fantasy points per game, yielding just 273 rushing yards on 72 rushing attempts.

 More Fantasy Football Analysis